 More than 15 years later, more than 350 Zimbabwean USAP students have excelled as students at America’s top colleges and universities, and many have returned home to make an impact, are continuing graduate studies or are working all over the globe.
 The program was replicated to EducationUSA offices internationally as far as Nigeria to Brazil, Ecuador to Latvia, Malawi to Mongolia.
 In January 2016, the United Student Achievers Program migrated to Education Matters, a non-profit college access organization in Zimbabwe and currently has now helped to launch thriving new cohorts in Malawi, Uganda and Zambia in addition to continuing to support long-standing USAP Mongolia.

 USAP provides many benefits to colleges and universities – pre-screened, well-rounded applicants, focused, committed and involved students, and an economically-diverse international student body.
 At Education Matters, we strongly believe that USAP students hold the keys to the future development of their countries and communities and have the potential to make impressive positive impacts in their chosen careers.
 USAP students continue to excel in impressive measure, including two USAP Rhodes Scholars named in 2017 and another in 2018, multiple PhD degrees earned and successful entrepreneurial initiatives started on the ground in Africa.

-The 2016 USAP Cohort are studying at: Brown, Bryn Mawr, Cottey, Davidson, Kalamazoo, Lafayette, Lander, Lehigh, Harvard, Pomona, Reed, Sewanee, Smith, University of Pennsylvania (3), University of Southern Indiana, University of Wisconsin-Madison, Warren Wilson, Wellesley, Whitworth, and Vanderbilt in the United States.
-Outside of the U.S. students are attending Brescia University College, University of British Columbia and University of Toronto (Canada); Ashesi (Ghana); African Leadership University (Rwanda – 3) UZ School of Medicine (Zambia) and University of Zimbabwe School of Medicine.
+The 2016-17 USAP Cohorts are studying at: Amherst, Berea, Brown, Bryn Mawr, Carleton, Cottey, Davidson, Grinnell, Kalamazoo, Lafayette, Lander, Lehigh, Harvard, Penn State, Pomona, Reed, Sewanee, Smith, University of Pennsylvania, University of Rochester, University of Southern Indiana, University of Wisconsin-Madison, Warren Wilson, Wellesley, Whitworth, and Vanderbilt in the United States.
+Outside of the U.S. students are attending Brescia University College, University of British Columbia and University of Toronto in Canada; Ashesi (Ghana); African Leadership University (Rwanda ), Cavendish University School of Medicine (Zambia) and University of Zimbabwe School of Medicine.